 Finances are difficult for many of us.
 Creating and sticking to a budget, filing taxes, monitoring expenses, auditing your own financial history- it’s a lot of work and can often be stressful and frustrating.
 This can be especially true for real estate agents who run their own businesses and sometimes have to be their own accountants.

-There are common financial mistakes that real estate agents make that can affect your income, tax filings and the way your business runs.
+There are common financial missteps that real estate agents make that can affect your income, tax filings and the way your business runs.
 We’ve laid out the five most crucial financial mistakes every real estate agent should avoid, whether it’s your first year in the business or your twentieth year.

 5 Financial Mistakes Real Estate Agents Make- And How to Avoid Them

 Financial Mistake #1: Mixing Business and Personal Accounts

 When you’re self-employed and responsible for every financial aspect of your business, it can be difficult to keep it completely separated from your personal finances.
 There are still some agents who use one bank account for everything — business and personal.
 We get it, you may be thinking it’s just easier to keep everything in one place.
 But keep everything separate will make tracking expenses much easier which will, in turn, make filing your taxes easier.